lauraclay/coder-html-css-lessons/Lesson-2/lesson-plan-2.md

 ## Plenary

-Select students to demonstarte their work so far to the class.
+Select students to demonstrate their work so far to the class.
 Draw out through questioning what tags they used and how they worked.
 If students have a blog or e-portfolio they should write about what they did in the lesson, ensuring that they answer the following questions:

 - What is HTML?
 - What do HTML tags look like?
 - What HTML tags did you use in the construction of your review page today?